rakib-shahid/R6Siege-Settings-App/README.md

 ## Usage

-Download and run the .exe, .jar, or compile the .java yourself
+Download and run the .exe or .jar, or compile the .java file yourself

 Use the tabs to navigate between setting categories and hit the apply button to save